jht1493/ICM-2020-Code/weeks/04_loops.md

   }
 ```

-Here the variable `x` will take on values 0, 1, 2, 3, 4.
+The variable `x` will take on values 0, 1, 2, 3, 4.

 ### > Try